Our Programs

 Human Rights

 Protecting and promoting human rights is fundamental in creating a just and equitable society.
 Kenya’s 2010 Constitution has a progressive Bill of Rights that provides for specific rights for Children, Youth, Persons with Disability, Minority and Marginalized Groups as well as Older Members of Society.
 However, the country has a history of rampant violation of these rights by both state and non-state actors, with little or no redress.
 Examples include police brutality against the youth especially in Nairobi’s informal settlements; violation of women’s property rights; and exclusion of segments of the society including women and youth from political leadership and other developmental processes.
-CEEC will continue to build the capacity of communities as right holders in the target counties to claim and defend their rights and access justice.
-This will be achieved through capacity building, legal aid clinics and advocacy campaigns.
+CEEC aims to build the capacity of right holders on the one hand to claim and defend their rights, and on the other hand, strengthen the duty bearers to fulfill their obligation of respecting, protecting and promoting the human rights of all individuals.

 Strategic Objective: To promote the protection and respect of the fundamental rights and freedoms of all individuals.